andreancardona/dr-meowio-frontend/README.md

 # Dr. Meowio
+###### An Addicting Game Built in React and Ruby on Rails in the style of Bejewled/Dr. Mario

-Dr. Meowio Front End Repo - https://github.com/johneckert/dr-meowrio-frontend Dr. Meowio Back End Repo - https://github.com/johneckert/dr-meowrio-backend
+* Dr. Meowio Front End Repo - https://github.com/johneckert/dr-meowrio-frontend
+* Dr. Meowio Back End Repo - https://github.com/johneckert/dr-meowrio-backend

 A Game Built in React and Ruby on Rails in the style of Bejewled/Dr. Mario

 # Live Demo
 You may Play at:

-# Instructions
+# How To Play

 * You may play annonymously or log-in to track your high score.
 * Choose a background theme from the dropdown menu and hit start to begin.